ShilohAlleyne/BrokenStringTest/Final Questions.md

 ## 1. Which of the samples are likely to be controls or treated?

 Samples 1-8 are treated and samples 9-16 are controls.
-This is evident by the lack of AsiSl breaks in Sample 1-8.
+This is evident by the lack of AsiSl breaks in Samples 1-8.

 ## 2 & 3.
 Are there any you are uncertain of?
 Can you explain the samples in the uncertain group?